THE DANGERS OF BRUSHING TOO HARD

-We have all heard the problems that come from not brushing enough, but have you heard about the problems that can be caused from brushing too much?
+We have all heard the problems that come from not brushing enough, but have you heard about the issues that can be caused by brushing too hard?
 While it is important to brush your teeth, it is more important to do it correctly.
 Brushing too hard can almost be as bad as not brushing at all.
-If you brush your teeth too frequently or too roughly, you can damage your gums, wear down your enamel, and make your teeth overly sensitive.
+Brushing your teeth too frequently or roughly can damage your gums, wear down your enamel, and make your teeth overly sensitive.
 You can also damage your gums by using a toothbrush that has bristles that are too hard.
 Ten to twenty percent of Americans have worn down their teeth from brushing too hard.
 Read on for some of the dangerous consequences of brushing too hard.

 Receding Gums